< Browse to Previous Essay | Browse to Next Essay >

 The tasty morsels were a huge success, aided by heavy promotion from Gil Ridean, head of Frederick & Nelson's Food Division.
 Packed in a green and white, eight-ounce tin, Frangos became the perfect gift for any occasion.
 Priced at 50 cents a tin, the sweets were both elegant and inexpensive.

 When Donald Frederick sold his interest in the store to Marshall Field in 1929, Ridean and the candy staff went to Chicago to introduce the mints to executives.
 Marshall Field began producing its own version, and the candies began selling all over the country.
-Frederick & Nelson were the distributors west of the Mississippi, and Marshall Field covered the rest of the nation.
+Frederick & Nelson was the distributor west of the Mississippi, and Marshall Field covered the rest of the nation.

 When Frederick & Nelson filed for bankruptcy in 1991, Frango lovers throughout the Northwest feared a candy crisis and began hoarding their beloved truffles.
 During that year's Christmas season, lines formed around the block.
 Once the doors opened, the crowd dashed for the candy counter, while other sections of the store remained bereft of consumers.